Why Your Partner Overreacts to Small Things

 You ask what time they will be home, and the question is received as pressure.
 You mention something left undone, and it is heard as criticism.
 You raise a practical concern, and the tone shifts as if something more serious had been said.

-Once that happens repeatedly, ordinary communication becomes risky.
-You are no longer thinking about what needs to be said.
-You are thinking about how it might land, what it might trigger, and how quickly the room could change.
+You no longer think only about what needs to be said.
+You think about how it might land, what it might trigger, and how quickly the room might change.

 How Repeated Overreaction Changes You